vishnus1224/SnakeProgressView/README.md

 # SnakeProgressView
-An android progress view for playing the classic snake game while the content loads.
+A youtube style android progress view for playing the classic snake game.